buresdv/buresdv/README.md

 ![My GitHub stats](https://github-readme-stats.vercel.app/api?username=buresdv&show_icons=true&theme=cobalt)

-I would not consider myself a god programmer, I just make apps that I would find useful :)
+I would not consider myself a good programmer, I just make apps that I would find useful :)

+## Fun Facts About Me
+- I can speak four languages fluently. 🇨🇿 Czech, 🇺🇸 English, 🇸🇮 Slovene and 🇸🇰 Slovak.
+Furthermore, I am also conversational in 🇨🇳 Chinese, 🇯🇵 Japanese and, to a lesser degree, 🇭🇷 Croatian and 🇷🇺 Russian.
+- My right shoulder had to be reconstructed due to multiple injuries playing volleyball.
+I still can§ feel anything around the shoulder.

 <!--
 **buresdv/buresdv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.